tomtourwe/tomtourwe.github.io/_posts/2025-12-27-working-with-an-AI-partner.md

 ---

 ## Key takeaways
 Successful AI innovation projects aren't just about using the newest models and algorithms.
-It’s about making practical choices, handling uncertainty, and building skills and systems that last beyond a single project.
-With that in mind, the following recommendations summarize what to look for in a strong AI partnership and how to create proposals that lead to real, lasting results
+They are about making practical choices, handling uncertainty, and building skills and systems that last beyond a single project.
+With that in mind, the following recommendations summarize what to look for in a strong AI partnership and how to create proposals that lead to real, lasting results, with a much larger chance of acceptance.

 - Structure the work realistically: clearly define the division of effort between AI tasks and the contributions of your internal team.
 Ensure the project is not treated as AI-only.
 - Ensure the right technical expertise: collaborate with partners who have deep technical backgrounds and make plans to build similar skills internally to reduce long-term dependency.